-Updated 20th January 2020.
-For Sale / Further Revised Fixture List today / Mod Bookings for 2020 / Club Fees.
+Updated 22nd February 2020.
+For Sale / Further Revised Fixture List today / Mod Bookings for 2020.

-New (Revised) MoD Booking: Barton Road Range Thursday 19th March 2020.
+New MoD Booking: Barton Road Range Thursday 19th March 2020.
 Regretfully civilian club use of the Archer Range has been withdrawn by the MoD.
+We have appealed against this decision..!

 Club Insurance 2020: The Club Insurance is provided as part of the recent NRA re-affiliation which commences from January 1st.
 Note: Previous limited Personal Accident 'cover' is no longer an additional option by the NRA's Insurance providers.
 Please see the Members Only page for further information.
 Re-affiliation to the UKPSA now includes non-optional, additional Insurance cover.